R1tschY/harbour-sailfishconnect/README.md

 ## Credits

-Uses code from the KDE Connect desktop client.
+Uses code from the KDE-Connect desktop client.